-In today’s post, we want to take your for a ride for various approaches to beautiful and creative data visualization tools that are entirely base on CSS/HTML.
+In today’s post, we want to take you for a ride for various approaches to beautiful and creative data visualization tools that are entirely base on CSS/HTML.
 Yes just copy and paste then customize it according to your preference.
-These charts can be CSS bar graphs which display data in horizontal/vertical form, Drop-down list to your organize data or even Line graphs and Pie charts!
+These charts can be CSS bar graphs which display data in horizontal/vertical form and even Line graphs and Pie charts!

 You want more?
 Keep scrolling!